 These are just some of the reasons why the local grocery store is a crucial part of any viable community.

 On this page, you'll find information, resources and ideas about the preservation of the rural grocery store.
 You might be interested in the Rural Grocery Toolkit, a step-by-step guide for those who want to open a store or who already own one.

-Part I: Feeding More than Stomachs: Strategies for Sustaining the Small Town Grocery Store
+Feeding More than Stomachs: Strategies for Sustaining the Small Town Grocery Store

 The best creative solutions for saving the small town grocery store begin within the community and help residents identify a plan that works for their particular locale.
 This piece explains the ways several rural communities are keeping the grocery store open in their town.
 [More...]